Bichon Frise

 Low and High

-Eager to please and extremely cheerful, the Bichon Frise is a dog that loves being the center of attention.
-Often thought to be of French origin, the Bichon actually derives from the island of Tenerife as far back as the 14th century and was originally a sailing dog.
 However, it was the French who developed them into the gentle lap dog that we know and love today.
-The word ‘Bichon’ means white dog, and the word ‘Frise’ describes the soft corkscrew curls of their coat.
+The word ‘bichon’ means white dog, and the word ‘Frisé’ describes the soft corkscrew curls of their coat.

 In Europe, the breed was a favorite among members of royalty for many centuries before later becoming popular for performing in the circus and as show dogs.
-In America, the Bichon Frise was recognized as a breed by the American Kennel Club in 1972.
+In America, the bichon frisé was recognized as a breed by the American Kennel Club in 1972.

 Find out everything there is to know about this toy breed with our in-depth guide.

-In the American Kennel Club’s annual list of the most popular dog breeds, Bichons were the 47th most popular breed in the US in 2021.
+In the American Kennel Club’s annual list of the most popular dog breeds, bichons were the 47th most popular breed in the US in 2021.

-From royal companions to circus performers, the Bichon Frise breed has a rich history across the globe thanks to their majestic coat and intelligent temperament.
 This combination of characteristics has made them an ideal contender for the Westminster Kennel Club Dog Show.
-The Bichon came out as top dog among thousands of canine competitors to win the prestigious Best in Show category twice, once in 2001 and again in 2018.
+The bichon came out as the top dog among thousands of canine competitors to win the prestigious Best in Show category twice, once in 2001 and again in 2018.

-Energetic and intelligent, Bichon Frises are keen learners who tend to pick up training quickly.
-They respond best to positive reinforcement methods and have a desire to please their owners.
 Still, they can become overbearing if they aren’t trained from an early age.
-Because of this, it’s best to start puppy training from around three months old.
-A combination of consistency and dedication is necessary when properly training your Bichon.
+Because of this, it’s best to start puppy training at around three months old.
+A combination of consistency and dedication is necessary when properly training your bichon.

 Bichons make excellent companions and love being around their owners.
 However, they can suffer from separation anxiety and don’t do well when left alone for long periods.

-Given free rein, a Bichon will happily take over the house and rule the roost; however, this is a situation you don’t want to happen.
+Given free rein, a bichon will happily take over the house and rule the roost; however, this is a situation you don’t want to happen.

-Bichons have a reputation for being difficult to housetrain, and while puppy training is a challenge no matter the breed, the Bichon is on another level.
-It’s important to know that the Bichon isn’t tricky out of spite; instead, it’s simply because they have smaller bladders.
-Since they aren’t physically capable of holding their urine for as long as a larger breed, Bichon puppies will need to urinate every 20-30 minutes — which is a reason that can sometimes be overlooked when an owner is frustrated.
+Bichons have a reputation for being difficult to housetrain, and while puppy training is a challenge no matter the breed, the bichon is on another level.
+It’s important to know that the bichon isn’t tricky out of spite; instead, it’s simply because they have smaller bladders.
+Since they aren’t physically capable of holding their urine for as long as a larger breed, bichon puppies will need to urinate every 20–30 minutes, which is a reason that can sometimes be overlooked when an owner is frustrated.

 Female